 What is an Option Contract?

 A real estate option contract is an arrangement, where the seller gives the buyer the option to purchase property at a given price for a set period.
 This one-of-a-kind contract is solely between one seller and one buyer.

-Once a buyer has exercised their option to purchase a property, the seller cannot sell it to anybody else.
-The buyer is responsible for the cost of the option to purchase real estate.
-The option usually comes with a specific purchase price and is valid for a set time, usually 30 to 90 days.
-On the other hand, the buyer is not required to purchase the property, whereas the seller is required to sell to the buyer within the contract’s terms.
+The option itself usually comes with a specific purchase price and is valid for a set time, usually 30 to 90 days.
+It’s worth noting, with an option contract, the buyer is not required to purchase the property, while the seller is required to sell to the buyer within the contract’s terms.

 Options must be purchased at a predetermined price, which becomes the fixed price.
 If the buyer does not complete the transaction within the specified time frame, the property owner retains the funds used to purchase the option.